Curriculum Unavailable: Reviews

 The episode received positive reviews from critics.
 Robert Canning of IGN gave it a 8.5/10 rating, denoting a "great" episode.
 He enjoyed the humor from the clip-show portions of the episode, particularly during self-referential scenes, and also enjoyed the scenes when the group imagines themselves in an asylum.
 However, he thought the episode did not fit well within the show's ongoing multi-episode arc.
 Alan Sepinwall of Uproxx felt that the episode lacked the audacity of "Paradigms of Human Memory", as well as the miniature stories threaded into the original's flashbacks, but he thought it was still successful and included many funny ideas or scenes.
-Surette remarked that the episode had "moments of brilliance", particularly during the asylum scenes, but he also felt that reusing the clip-show format created a sense of inferiority relative to the original.

 Emily VanDerWerff of The A.V.
 Club was more enthusiastic about the episode, giving it an A grade and remarking that it was better than "Paradigms of Human Memory".
 She felt that the story worked well because each montage of clips served to advance the plot.
 Sean Gandert of Paste gave the episode a 9.1 rating, noting that unlike the previous episode, the structure of the story was natural and well-suited for this episode.
 However, he still felt it was weaker than the first attempt at the format.

-In its retrospective ranking of all 110 episodes, TV.com placed the episode twenty-seventh, noting that it (along with "Basic Lupine Urology" and "Introduction to Finality") was a strong individual episode weighed down by the unevenness of the season-long storylines.
+Writing for Screen Rant Ben Protheroe felt that the "It was all a dream" plot twist worked and praised how the episode almost immediately revealed that it was a lie.
 Den of Geek also included the episode in its list of the show's best episodes.